infraweavers/monitoring-agent/README.md

 ### Current Features

+* Designed to work with Nagios, Naemon and other similar monitoring platforms
 * Cross platform
 * Executes a passed in script (no need to deploy scripts to monitored hosts)
 * Continuous Integration/Delivery